pandas-dev/pandas-blog/content/extension-arrays.md

 array.
 But the entire point of an extension array is for representing data NumPy *can't* natively represent.

-To solve the `.values` problem, we've split it's roles into two dedicated methods:
+To solve the `.values` problem, we've split its roles into two dedicated methods:

 1. Use `.array` to get a zero-copy reference to the underlying data
 2. Use `.to_numpy()` to get a (potentially expensive, lossy) NumPy array of the data.

 So with our Categorical example,

 ```python